amyDing629/CSC207-Project/phase2/VideoAccess.md

 ## Point System
-每complete一个trade (trade status == complete)，系统自动给这个user加一分；每5分，可以兑换一次bonus trade
+Every complete trade (trade status == complete)，the system will automatically give the user add one point；every 5 points，user can exchange for bonus trade
 TBA

 ## Mandatory #1 -  Roll Back